Frequenty Asked Questions

 I am not that comfortable using computers and/or the Internet.
 Will library staff assist me?

 Library staff provides limited assistance for basic start-up procedures but cannot offer in-depth personal instruction in the use of a computer or software applications.
-Instructional materials, recommended websites and online tutorials are available to help with some software applications.
-Library staff members are also available to assist patrons with searches and can suggest search strategies.
 If you need basic instruction on how to use the Internet, the library occasionally offers free, short introductory classes.
-When classes are not in session, library patrons can view/print/download the following library course guides:
+Check with the Reference Desk (540-422-8500, ext.
+6862) for details.
+In lieu of formal classes, online tutorials and websites are also available to help with various software applications, including:

 Computer instruction specifically for job seekers is offered at: